Plumb (singer): Career

 Plumb considered leaving the music industry after the 2000 album, but changed her mind after receiving a note from a fan a few hours before what she thought to be her final concert.
 The letter was about her song "Damaged" about a girl coping with being molested as a child.
 The note said "Whatever you do, I just want you to never forget that you have changed someone's life," which inspired Plumb to remain in the music industry.
 She signed to Curb Records in 2003, releasing the album Beautiful Lumps of Coal on March 25, 2003.
-The lead single, "Real", peaked at No. 41 in the UK Singles Chart.
+The lead single, "Real", peaked at No. 41 on the UK Singles Chart.
 Her next album, Chaotic Resolve, entered the Billboard 200 album chart at No. 177 on March 9, 2006.
 "Better" reached No. 1 on the U.S. Christian airplay chart.
-The Bronleewe & Bose remix of her follow-up, "Cut", hit No. 1 on SiriusXM's dance hits channel BPM, and No. 5 on Billboards Dance Charts Hot Dance Club Songs.
+The Bronleewe & Bose remix of her follow-up "Cut", hit No. 1 on SiriusXM's dance hits channel BPM, and No. 5 on Billboards Hot Dance Club Songs chart.

-Shortly after the birth of her second child, Plumb recorded her fifth album, Blink, as collection of lullaby inspired songs.
+Shortly after the birth of her second child, Plumb recorded her fifth album, Blink, as a collection of lullaby inspired songs.
 It was released on October 9, 2007, immediately becoming one of her best selling and most enduring albums to date.
-Lead single "In My Arms", was used in conjunction with key plot narratives for both Vampire Diaries and One Tree Hill, and became Plumb's biggest international hit to date, selling close to half a million singles in both the United States and Russia.
-"In My Arms" received remixes by Kaskade, Scotty K, Bronleewe & Bose, Gomi, and Bimbo Jones, with the latter reaching the No. 3 spot on the Billboard Dance Charts.
+Lead single "In My Arms" was used in conjunction with key plot narratives for both Vampire Diaries and One Tree Hill, and became Plumb's biggest international hit to date, selling close to half a million singles in both the United States and Russia.
+"In My Arms" received remixes by Kaskade, Scotty K, Bronleewe & Bose, Gomi, and Bimbo Jones, with the latter reaching the No. 3 spot on the Billboard Dance chart.

-On May 19, 2009, Curb Records announced that it would release a career spanning greatest hits album, Beautiful History, which was released later in the year and included several new songs.
-The first single from Beautiful History, "Hang On", reached No. 1 on US Billboard Hot Dance Club Play in 2009 and reached the top spot on Billboard's Hot Dance Airplay chart in 2010.
+On May 19, 2009, Curb Records announced that it would release a career-spanning greatest hits album, Beautiful History, which was released later in the year and included several new songs.
+The first single from Beautiful History, "Hang On", reached No. 1 on the Billboard Hot Dance Club Play chart in 2009 and reached the top spot on Billboard's Hot Dance Airplay chart in 2010.